 Black Soldiers, of the 9th and 10th Cavalry Regiments and the 24th and 25th Infantry Regiments, fought in the Spanish-American War.
 The four regiments comprised 12 percent of the total force during the invasion of Cuba.

 Many of these Soldiers were veterans of the Indian Wars and some were Civil War veterans.
 Another 2,000 served in the Navy — they comprised 7.6 percent of all sailors.

 10th Cavalry: 1898

-The 10th Cavalry accompanied Theodore Roosevelt’s “Rough Riders” over rugged terrain and successfully engaged a Spanish force on June 24, 1898, at Las Guasimas.
-A week later, while advancing up San Juan Hill, the Rough Riders found themselves surrounded on all sides by Spanish soldiers and in great peril.
+The 10th Cavalry accompanied Theodore Roosevelt’s “Rough Riders” over rugged terrain and successfully engaged a Spanish force at Las Guasimas, June 24, 1898.
+A week later, while advancing up San Juan Hill, the Rough Riders found themselves surrounded on all sides by Spanish soldiers in great peril.
 The 10th Calvary came to the rescue, advancing under heavy enemy fire, “firing as they marched,” according to a reporter who witnessed the battle.
 “Their aim was splendid,” he continued, “their coolness was superb, and their courage aroused the admiration of their comrades."

 After the battle, a Rough Rider Soldier said, “If it hadn’t been for the black cavalry, the Rough Riders would have been exterminated."

-Edward L. Baker, Jr. was a sergeant major with the 10th U.S. Cavalry.
-He was cited for the Medal of Honor after his actions at Santiago, Cuba on July 1, 1898, during the Spanish-American War.
+Edward L. Baker Jr. was a sergeant major with the 10th U.S. Cavalry.
+He was cited for the Medal of Honor after his actions at Santiago, Cuba, July 1, 1898, during the Spanish-American War.
 Baker left cover, under fire, and rescued a wounded comrade from drowning.